RashmiAD/InfraredCamerasInc-WebStreaming/README.md

     4. RTP is a combination of two parts -
         a.
 Real Time Protocol (RTP) - It carries real-time data.
         b.
 Real Time Control Protocol (RTCP) - It monitors quality-of-service (QoS) and conveys information about participants.
 It is periodic transmission of control packets to all participants in the session.
 It carries persistent transport-            level identifier for an RTP source called the canonical name or CNAME
-    5. Structure of TRP packet
+    5. Structure of RTP packet -
         |-----------|------------|------------|-------------------|
         | IP Header | UDP Header | RTP Header |    RTP Payload    |
         |-----------|------------|------------|-------------------|